WaterFutures/EPyT-Flow/docs/tut.events.rst

     i.e. chaining of events is possible.
 In this case, the input to the :func:`~epyt_flow.simulation.events.sensor_reading_event.SensorReadingEvent.apply` is the
     output of the previous method.
-The ordering of the sensor reading events is determined by the order they were added to the scenario.
+The ordering of the sensor reading events is determined by the order in which they were added to the scenario.